 1. Man on Top

-10 This position, commonly called the missionary style, has the couple laying down and facing each other: the woman lays on her back while the man assumes the superior position from above.
-Hence the development of the man's intellect, his dominant strength.
+20 Commonly called the missionary position, this position has the couple is lying down and facing each other: the woman lies on her back while the man assumes the superior position from above.
+And so involves the development of the man's intellect [n4:20], his dominant strength.
 One of the most beautiful positions, it allows the couple the most intimate embrace, while looking each other in the face.

-12 While Apollo was known for his prize herd of cattle, and I correlate this with "herding the cows."
-For in spiritual terms cattle, more specifically a calf, signifies natural affection or, the desire to know.
-Which isn't yet spiritual, for it's only speculative and unsubstantiated: i.e., Adam fell to the earth or natural world for not having a substantial or "working idea" of God.
-It's also interesting that the first animal Adam names in Genesis is cattle.
-Genesis 2:19-20 Similarly, something can be said of "Apollo's fall," who as a youth disobeyed his Father by killing the cyclops, and was punished one great year (eight years) by serving the mortal, King Admetus (sound similar to Adam?) as "a shepherd."
+22 And here, Apollo was known for his prize herd of cattle.
+Hence the correlation with "herding the cows."
+For cattle, in spiritual terms—more specifically a calf—signifies natural affection or, the desire to know.
+Which isn't yet spiritual, for it's only speculative and unsubstantiated: i.e., Adam fell to the earth or natural world for not having a substantial or working idea of God.
+While it's interesting that the first animal Adam names in Genesis 2:19-20 is cattle.
+While something similar happened to Apollo, who as a youth disobeyed his Father by killing the cyclops, and was punished one great year (eight years) and made to serve the mortal, King Admetus, as a shepherd.
+Sound similar to Adam?
 Knowledge is not wisdom!
-Therefore western man orders his world almost exclusively, by "herding the cows"—its primary commodity.
-And usually at the woman's expense, who suffers a "loss in femininity."..."Herd the Cows."

 2. Rear Entry

-13 Commonly referred to as doggie style (for lack of a better way to put it), this position has the woman assume a position on her hands and knees, while the man assumes a superior position from above and mounts from the rear.
-This is how most mammals engage in intercourse, and it's probably the most common technique practiced amongst humans, more so with "non-western cultures."
-Hence it involves the development of the man's will (his femininity): here the woman "slightly leads," or is ahead of the man, while the position itself suggests a "state of alignment."
+24 Otherwise known as doggie style, this position has the woman assume a position on her hands and knees, while the man assumes a superior position from above and mounts from the rear.
+This is how most mammals engage in intercourse, and is the most common technique practiced amongst humans, more amongst non-western cultures.
+And so involves the development of the man's will [n4:32] or, his feminine side: where the woman slightly leads, or is ahead of the man, while the position itself suggests a state of alignment.

 3. On the Side

-17 In the spiritual sense, a goat, is typically portrayed as lecherous, and signifies "faith without charity"—or, "truth separated from good."
-I view it a bit differently though, for spiritual connotations have their "opposite values."
-For instance, a sheep becomes the "epitome of complacency," which surely doesn't correspond to good.
-Therefore, a goat must have its opposite value also.
-And, as the goat was one of Dionysus' favorite creatures, I believe it epitomized him the most.
-So why do we call little children "kids?"
+28 As for its relation to the goat, a lecherous creature that signifies faith without charity or, truth separated from good, I tend to view it a bit differently.
+For spiritual connotations have their opposite values.
+For example, a sheep tends to epitomize complacency, which surely is not good.
+Therefore a goat must have its opposite value as well.
+And, being one of Dionysus' favorite creatures, I believe it epitomized him most.
+So, why do we call little children kids?
 Who are far more spiritual than most adults!
-Thus it's interesting how the Christian religion, which esteems the sheep, became established in Greece, which esteems the goat.
-When the ancient Israelites released the goats into the wilderness, as a sin atonement, they must have gone to Greece!
-(I speak of The Church and its northwest migration in chapter 12.)
+Thus it's interesting how the Christian religion, which esteemed the sheep, became established in Greece, which esteemed the goat.
+And, when the ancient Israelites released the goats into the wilderness, as a sin atonement, they must have gone to Greece!
+I refer to The Church [n1:7] and its northwest migration in chapter 12 [n4].

-18 I view the goat as a refined or substantiated version of a cow—"an economized version"—as goats will eat most anything and still produce milk.
-Hence it signifies "everything as to truth," which is the triangle culminating at "its apex."
-And, as truth is more specifically a masculine trait, "to milk the goats," is to milk all the truth from the situation: giving it a feminine aspect, i.e., the woman's intellect.
-Hence it signifies the highest aspect of spirituality, "what is celestial, and puts the woman on equal grounds with the man.
-And here, Zeus, the "third successor" to heaven's throne, was nursed specifically from Amaltheia—"the goat."..."Milk the Goats."
+29 Likened to a refined or substantiated version of a cow [n4:40]—or, economized version—goats will eat most anything and still produce milk.
+Thus signifying everything as to truth, which is the triangle completed at its apex.
+And, as truth is more specifically a masculine trait, "to milk the goats," is to milk all the truth from the situation: whereby adding a feminine quality—the woman's intellect.
+And so signifies the highest aspect of spirituality, what is celestial, and puts the woman on equal grounds with the man.
+And here, Zeus, the third successor to heaven's throne, was nursed specifically by Amaltheiathe goat . . ."Milk the Goats."

 4. Woman on Top

-19 This position has the man laying on his back while the woman straddles him from above and, both are facing each other.
-And indeed, the woman appears to be "straddling a horse."
-Hence as she assumes the superior position, it concerns the development of the woman's will, her dominant strength.
+30 Often called woman on top, this position has the man lie on his back while the woman straddles him from above and, both are facing each other.
+Indeed, the woman appears to be straddling a horse!
+And, as she assumes the superior position, it concerns the development of the woman's will [n4:46], her dominant strength.

-21 One thing about the woman's will, is that it can't be ruled over by itself—even though it signifies "what is good."
-And, if allowed to take charge, will result in the emasculation of the husband.
-In order to promote "good" in the relationship, not to rule this position out, a more appropriate position would incorporate positions "three" and "two"—as corresponds to the number "32."
-(Please see Sybil.)
-This position has the couple laying on their sides (3), with the man laying behind the woman (2).
-The woman then extends her leg up over the man's thigh, and allows him to penetrate from the rear (32)...."Let the Horses in."
+32 One thing about the woman's will, as I said in Sybil [n4:51], is it can't be ruled over by itself, even though it signifies what is good.
+And, if allowed to take charge, results in emasculating the husband.
+In order to promote good in the relationship, not to rule this position out, a more fitting position would include positions three and two—in accord with the number 32 [n26; n4:51].
+Here, the couple lies on their sides (3), as the man lies behind the woman (2).
+The woman then extends her leg up over the man's thigh, and allows him to penetrate from the rear . . ."Let the Horses in."

 5. Standing Up

-22 This position has the couple standing up and facing each other: with the woman standing on a stool or something similar, to compensate for the usual difference in height.
-Being one of the more difficult positions to perform, it requires a lot of balance—and thus alludes to the "crux of the matter," or cross.
-Which to me suggests, "what is of sport," or recreational.
+33 As the name suggests, this position has the couple standing up and facing each other: the woman stands on a stool or something similar to compensate for the typical difference in height.
+One of the more difficult positions, it requires a lot of balance, and so alludes to the crux of the matter, or cross.
+To me, it suggests what is of sport or, recreational.

-23 This is also the quality "of perception," which belongs to the husband, or bridegroom.
-And here, the man elevates the woman to "his level," as he so gingerly makes "his proposal"—"of marriage."
-That isn't to say the couple isn't already married, just that this position portrays the proposal: irregardless of what people might say, the sex act is exclusively marital, and is more central to the idea of marriage, than anything else.
-Thus as the couple stands and faces each other, they can be viewed similarly to position three, "as equals," to which the number "33," which is of Prudence (5), corresponds.
+34 It also portrays the quality of perception, which belongs to the husband or, bridegroom [n4:56].
+And here, the man elevates the woman to his level, as he so gingerly makes his proposal—of marriage.
+That isn't to say the couple isn't already married, just that this position represents the proposal.
+In spite of what people might say, the sex act is expressly mmarital, and is more central to the idea of marriage than anything else.
+Thus as the couple stands and faces each other, they are viewed similar to position three—as equals—in accord with the number 33, which is of Prudence (5) [n4:56].

-24 I correlate this with "slaughtering the pigs"—a smaller, weaner pig?—a job requiring you to first "stand," and then chase the little squealer around—to try and get ahold of him—and then "wrestle with him," before doing what you have to do.
-To me it equates with "one's perception."
-It's also similar to bridling a horse, which requires skill and is indeed done while standing, but doesn't suggest the kind of struggle associated with the pigs...."Slaughter the Pigs."
+35 And so correlates with "slaughtering the pigs"—a smaller, wiener pig?
+Indeed, a job requiring you first to stand, chase the little squealer around, to catch a hold of and wrestle with, before doing what you have to do.
+Like I said, it equates with one's perception.
+It's also similar to bridling a horse [n4:8], which requires skill and indeed is done while standing, but doesn't suggest the kind of struggle associated with the pigs . . ."Slaughter the Pigs."

 6. Sitting Down

-25 This position typically has the man sitting in a chair, while the woman straddles him from above and, both are facing each other.
-It's not altogether different than position four: where the woman also appears to straddle a horse, to which the number "46," as corresponds to Sybil (4), shows.
-Once the horse is bridled, a job requiring you to stand (like the previous position), you mount up and go for a ride.
-It's essentially what this positions implies, as opposed to "riding bareback," like position four might suggest.
+36 This position typically has the man sitting in a chair, while the woman straddles him from above and, both are facing each other.
+It's not altogether different from position four: the woman also appears to straddle a horse, to which the number 46, in accord with Sybil (4) [n4:46] applies.
+Once bridled, a job requiring you to stand, like the last position, you mount up and go for a ride.
+Which is essentially what this positions implies, as opposed to riding bareback, as position four might suggest.

-27 I correlate this with "butchering the cows," for it's something done very routinely and in a "casual way" (and initially on horseback).
-And being the "tryout period," it's an important phase, which allows the couple the opportunity to see if they can be truly comfortable with each other.
-Hence the "holy cows," which only become a major obstacle if allowed to continue into the marriage, are "systematically removed."...
-"Butcher the Cows."
+38 And so the correlation with "butchering the cows," for it's something done routinely and in a casual way, and initially on horseback.
+And being the tryout period, it's an important phase, as it allows the couple a chance to see if they are truly compatible with each other.
+Whereby the sacred cows, which become a major obstacle if allowed to continue into the marriage, are systematically removed . . ."Butcher the Cows."

 7. Masturbation / Woman to Man

-28 This position typically has the man laying on his back or slightly elevated at the elbows or, sitting up completely.
-The woman, who's laying at his side or kneeling before him (both are unclothed), begins to fondle and stroke his erect penis, "rhythmically."
-(This position can assume other forms too.)
-Being the seventh position, I equate it with the marriage ceremony: for when the veil is lifted, as corresponds to the "man's foreskin," it's similar to the wife taking the man's penis into her hand(s) which, symbolically is herself.
-Being the most responsive part of his body towards her, it's easy to see the correlation—to his "feminine aspect."
-Hence the wife is allowed a more active role towards intimacy in the relationship, "taking responsibility into her own hands," so to speak.
+39 This position typically has the man lying on his back or slightly elevated at the elbows or, sitting up completely, and both are (typically) unclothed.
+The woman, who lies at his side or kneels before him, begins to fondle and stroke his erect penis, rhythmically.
+This can assume other forms too.
+Being the seventh position, I equate it with the marriage ceremony [n4:72].
+For when the veil is lifted, signified by the man's foreskin, it's as if the wife takes the man's penis into her hand(s) which, symbolically is herself.
+And, being the most responsive part of his body towards her, it's easy to see how it correlates—to his feminine side.
+Hence the wife is allowed a more active role towards intimacy in the relationship: taking responsibility into her own hands, so to speak.
 Which seems more applicable to marriage, rather than have the husband go off and masturbate on his own.

-29 Now as the first six positions are expressly "coital," they involve the genitals only.
-Therefore these and the seventh position, and possibly the eleventh, are apt to comprise the range of acceptability for somebody like Roy Masters: it involves the stimulation of the man—"specifically."
-And as Roy firmly believes women aren't supposed to enjoy sex, anything that smacks of it, becomes highly suspect.
-(It's one reason for writing this chapter.)
-He also believes it's a "temporal phase" when men experience it, existing primarily out of a lack of control in the relationship.
-Which is to be modified and later reduced—"the less he enjoys it the better!"
+40 As the first six positions are expressly coital, they involve the genitals only.
+Therefore these and the seventh position, and possibly the eleventh, are apt to comprise the range of acceptability for someone like Roy Masters [n13:32]: it involves the stimulation of the man—specifically.
+And, as Roy firmly believes women aren't supposed to enjoy sex, anything that smacks of it, is highly suspect.
+It's one reason for my writing this chapter.
+He also believes it's a temporal phase for men, existing primarily out of a lack of control in the relationship.
+Which is to be modified and later reduced—the less he enjoys it the better!

-30 As this position "breaks away" from genital contact, I view it as "foraging the goats," which to me is the process of finalization—"of what's formal."
-And, as it doesn't involve coitus, it also signifies "what's lukewarm."
-Hence it allows for the exploration of those aspects which aren't readily apparent—"as the goats wander about."
-(And here, the man's mind is allowed to wander, while the wife does the work.)
-And as it opens these "new aspects," it involves developing what's new—which opens the door to eroticism.
-After the goats have foraged, you milk them...."Forage the Goats."
+41 As it breaks away from genital contact, I view this as "foraging the goats."
+Which to me is the process of finalization—of what is formal.
+And, as it doesn't involve coitus, it portrays what is lukewarm.
+Yet still allows for the exploration of those aspects which aren't readily apparent—as the goats wander about, allowing the man's mind to wander, as the wife does the work.
+And as it opens these new aspects, it involves developing something new—which opens the door to eroticism.
+And, once the goats have foraged, you milk them . . ."Forage the Goats."